JULIELab/JULIELab.github.io/Staff/Buechel/publication.md

 * Johannes Hellrich, **Sven Buechel** and Udo Hahn.
 2018.
 JeSemE: Interleaving Semantics and Emotions in a Web Service for the Exploration of Language Change Phenomena.
 Accepted for *COLING 2018 System Demonstrations*.

 * Sebastian G.M.
 Händschke\*, **Sven Buechel**\*, Jan Goldenstein, Philipp Poschmann, Tinghui Duan, Peter Walgenbach and Udo Hahn.
 2018.
-A Corpus of Business and Corporate Social Responsibility Reports: 280 Million Tokens of Balanced Organizational Writing.
-Accepted for *ECONLP @ ACL 2018*.
+A Corpus of Corporate Annual and Social Responsibility Reports: 280 Million Tokens of balanced Organizational Writing.
+In *ECONLP 2018 — Proceedings of the First Workshop on Economics and Natural Language Processing* @ ACL 2018.
+Melbourne, Australia, July 20, 2018.
+Pages 20–31. [[Paper](http://aclweb.org/anthology/W18-3103)]

 * **Sven Buechel** and Udo Hahn.
 2018.
 Emotion Representation Mapping for Automatic Lexicon Construction (Mostly) Performs on Human Level.
 Accepted for ***COLING 2018***.

 * Maria Moritz, Johannes Hellrich and **Sven Buechel**.
 2018.
 Towards a Metric for Paraphrastic Modification.
 In *Digital Humanities 2018.
 Book of Abstracts*.
 Mexico City, Mexico, June 26–29, 2018.
-Pages 457–460. [[Paper](https://dh2018.adho.org/en/towards-a-metric-for-paraphrastic-modification/)]]
+Pages 457–460. [[Paper](https://dh2018.adho.org/en/towards-a-metric-for-paraphrastic-modification/)]

 * **Sven Buechel** and Udo Hahn.
 2018.
 Word Emotion Induction for Multiple Languages as a Deep Multi-Task Learning Problem.
 Accepted for ***NAACL 2018** —  Proceedings of the 2018 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies*, volume 1, long papers, pages 1907–1918 New Orleans, Louisiana, USA, June 1–6, 2018. [[Paper](http://aclweb.org/anthology/N18-1173)]